-- Personal data, or personal information, means any information about an individual from which that person can be identified.
+- Personal data, or personal information, means any information about an individual, including imagery, from which that person can be identified.

 Identity Data includes name, address, title, information provided by you about your business, including SIC number and on occasions individuals and their details within your business

 - Contact Data includes billing address, email address, telephone numbers including mobile